ufuchs/weather-on-server/README.md

 weather-on-server
 =================

-The server side for 'kindle4nt-weather'
+The server side for 'weather-on-kindle4nt' and 'weather-on-df3120'.

+You need `node.js` to run it.

+More text is coming soon...